paxell/GameThesis/README.md

 BugWorld
 ------------

-A progress demo of the game (warts and all) can be found here: http://paxelated.com/bugworld/
+A progress demo of the game (warts and all) will be found here: http://epaxman.com/bugworld/ (note currently inactive)